udexon/LesNomadesMobile/README.md

 - Acute readers might have notice the acronym of cooking class party relates to a top taboo word in the freedom loving America.
 (LOLOL!!!)

-CCP is the magic potion Wework needs to save itself!!

-Use expand Wework office kitchens for CCP!!

 Wework's Achilles's heels is exactly liquidity.
 It needs to generate cash income from its investments in real estates.

 Of course we do not even expect anyone from Wework would listen to our suggestions, for if there is one thing we have learned from the past, that is human nature has become so bad that good ideas will be rejected by bad people at the top to save face, to futher personal interests until it is no longer sustainable.